daihan054/Email-sending-using-java-code/README.md

 **View before** opening the mail will be as bellow:
 ![renameEmail 2 1](https://user-images.githubusercontent.com/73774433/113710262-4ef14f00-9705-11eb-9026-d47e218f8217.JPG)

+Basically daihan.work is the username which is displayed before opening the mail.
+This is what we actually see as usual .

 **View after** opening the mail will be as bellow:
 ![renameEmail 2 2](https://user-images.githubusercontent.com/73774433/113710324-5e709800-9705-11eb-9b0b-a7688f4de94e.png)